-You may be wondering if the M1 Mac is any good for developers or if the M1 Pro, Max or M1 Ultra would be better.
+You may be wondering if Apple’s M1 or M2 Macs are good enough for developers or if the M2 Pro, M2 Max or M1 Ultra would be better.
 You may even be wondering if you should choose a Mac with an Intel processor.
 We’ll take a look at those questions below.

 To develop an iOS or Mac app you will need the following:

 - Membership of the Apple Developer Program.
 It costs $99 annually (about £80 in the UK) and gives you access to beta software, advanced app capabilities, extensive beta testing tools, and app analytics (more information here.)
 To just test and deploy applications you only need an Apple ID, but you will need to be a member of the Developer Program if you want to sell your apps on the App Store.

 - Even if you developed your app using something other than a Mac, you will need a Mac to compile the final product that is uploaded to the App Store.